 To make referrals part of your sales process, schedule “referral request” as an activity in your CRM.
 You should plan on asking each customer one to three times if you need to follow up.

 Many customers will reject your request simply because referring takes energy.
-So, to boost your referral rate, Buchbinder suggested making the process as painless as possible for your customers.
+To boost your referral rate, Buchbinder suggested making the process as painless as possible for your current customers.

 First, define for them exactly whom you’re trying to meet.